The Letters Project

 Research from the Trevor Project shows that LGBTQ+ youth are more than four times as likely to attempt suicide than their peers, but that the presence of affirming voices can have a huge impact for LGBTQ+ youth at risk, reducing suicide ideation by over 40%.

-What happens to our letters:
+What will happen to our letters:

 Coro Allegro, BAGLY, and our partners may republish excerpts or links to full letters submitted to the Letters Project via our social media, websites, and exhibits at concerts and workshops.
 Tell us if we may publish your name, pronouns, and other info with your excerpt, or if you prefer your letter to be anonymous.